Step 10: Enrol in your subjects - Section contents

 An invoice will be issued before each payment due date.
 You will be notified via email to your University email account when your invoice is ready for viewing.
 It’s important to check your University email account regularly.

-More information about fees, invoices and the Statement of Liability is available on our fees page.
+More information about fees, invoices and the Statement of Liability is available on our understanding your fees page.

 Initial tuition fee deposit